sanaxnazar/BloodMatch/java-backend/README.md

-# BloodMatch Java Backend
+# HemoGlobe Java Backend

-This is the Spring Boot Java backend for the BloodMatch application, providing RESTful API endpoints for blood donation matching.
+This is the Spring Boot Java backend for the HemoGlobe application, providing RESTful API endpoints for blood donation matching.

 ## Architecture Overview